Hackstallion/pegasys/ALT_API_spec.md

 All API calls should return JSON

-POST /api/login => log in, redirect to signup if account doesn't exist.
+POST /api/login => log in, if account doesn't exist then notify user.
                    Redirect to route selection page.
 Default to rider.
                    PHASE 1: handle log in with a cookies.